Dongping-Chen/GUI-World/Readme.md

 ## Citation

 ```
-@misc{chen2024guiworld,
+@article{chen2024gui,
   title={GUI-WORLD: A Dataset for GUI-oriented Multimodal LLM-based Agents},
-      author={Dongping Chen and Yue Huang and Siyuan Wu and Jingyu Tang and Liuyi Chen and Yilin Bai and Zhigang He and Chenlong Wang and Huichi Zhou and Yiqiang Li and Tianshuo Zhou and Yue Yu and Chujie Gao and Qihui Zhang and Yi Gui and Zhen Li and Yao Wan and Pan Zhou and Jianfeng Gao and Lichao Sun},
+  author={Chen, Dongping and Huang, Yue and Wu, Siyuan and Tang, Jingyu and Chen, Liuyi and Bai, Yilin and He, Zhigang and Wang, Chenlong and Zhou, Huichi and Li, Yiqiang and others},
-      year={2024},
-      eprint={2406.10819},
-      archivePrefix={arXiv},
+  journal={arXiv preprint arXiv:2406.10819},
+  year={2024}
 }
 ```